 Have you been in an accident that wasn’t your fault and you’re looking to see if your whiplash symptoms could be compensated?
 Or, are you unsure as to whether the whiplash symptoms in your neck are significant enough to lead to a compensation settlement?
 Perhaps you’re looking into whether your symptoms are typical for whiplash injuries, or you want to know how to make a whiplash claim for symptoms you’ve experienced?

 Whiplash injuries can be caused by what is known as acceleration/deceleration events, where a head jerks violently sideways, or back and forth.
 This jerking movement can put tremendous strain on your neck, and lead to soft tissue damage to tendons and ligaments in the surrounding area.
-Some whiplash claimants feel whiplash symptoms immediately, while in others symptoms develop over time; there’s no one answer to the question “how long do whiplash injuries last?”.
+Some whiplash claimants feel whiplash symptoms immediately, while in others symptoms of a whiplash injury develop over time; there’s no one answer to the question “how long do whiplash injuries last?”.

 In short, no two cases are the same and as such anyone who suffers an injury to the neck should seek medical attention immediately so a doctor can determine the extent of the injury and establish treatment options.